Italy strike causes more chaos for UK air passengers

 “It is going to take 18 months for our industry to recover, but that doesn’t mean there should be the sort of chaos and disruption we’ve seen in the last few weeks.”

-But Huw Merriman, chairman of the Transport Select Committee in the House of Commons, said the Government should have taken more action.
+But Tory MP Huw Merriman, chairman of the Commons Transport Select Committee, said the Government should have taken more action.

 “I think there’s been a failure to understand that you can’t just flick a switch and expect the aviation industry to restart,” he told Today.